-The mission of the Pat Tillman Foundation is to invest in active and veteran military service members and their spouses through educational scholarships; building a diverse community of leaders committed to service to others.
-This is accomplished with the Tillman Military Scholars (TMS) program, which aims to identify high-impact active or veteran service members and their spouses and invest in their higher education, covering the needs left unpaid for by the GI Bill and other government support.
+The mission of the Pat Tillman Foundation is to invest in active and veteran military service members and their spouses through educational scholarships–building a diverse community of leaders committed to service to others.
+The scholarship aims to cover expenses left unpaid by the GI Bill and other government support.

-The scholarship funds awarded are just a portion of the TMS experience which also focuses on guiding an engaged community and providing essential resources that empower scholars to serve and lead in their local communities and ease the transition from military to civilian life.
+The program also seeks to provide guidance and resources that empower Tillman Scholars to serve and lead in their local communities and ease the transition from military to civilian life.

 - Veteran and active-duty military service members